 In case of the President’s absence, or at the request of the President, the Vice President shall chair the executive or general meetings.

-Assist the President in the supervision of ASOIT.
+Assist the President in the supervision of ASOITK.

 Chair the ASOITK Elections Committee (in accordance to the ASOITK Election Bylaws) unless running for an office.

-Collaborate with ASOIT Wilsonville (ASOITW) through ASOIT Council.
+Collaborate with ASOIT Portland-Metro (ASOITPM) through ASOIT Council.

 Coordinate blood drives each term.